Remember when you were a kid playing video games:

 Who do you think cared about the mushroom kingdom as much as Mario?
 Luigi!
 If you have picked the right partner to work with then they will share the same passion.
 The days where you need motivation, you have someone who is dedicated to the vision to feed off of, to be pushed by.
 Ross and I talk about the business and how we see it going almost every week now.
 I don’t mean the basic day to day conversations about the work, or who has what file, I mean the state of the business, what we are focusing on, and what is working.
 You will have someone in your corner that wakes up every day with as much passion as you do.

-You feel over worked, or someone asks you to go out and you would rather do that then write the blog post you should push in a few days.
+You feel overworked, or someone asks you to go out and you would rather do that then write the blog post you should push in a few days.
 You decide to push the post a few days because you are the boss.
-We are dedicated to our craft but at the end of the day we are human.
+We are dedicated to our craft but at the end of the day, we are human.

-With a partner there is someone else in your corner, but they are also someone who holds you accountable.
+With a partner, there is someone else in your corner, but they are also someone who holds you accountable.
 You didn’t see rocky ignoring Micky, and whenever he was slacking he got called a bum.
-With a good partner they don’t just support you while working, they hold you accountable when you get lazy, when you stop pushing they kick you in the butt.
+With a good partner, they don’t just support you while working, they hold you accountable when you get lazy when you stop pushing they kick you in the butt.

 Mario and Luigi might have been brothers but stick with someone who is a just a friend.
-You want someone that fits with your personality, that you get along with, but one you know you won’t pull your punches with.
+You want someone that fits with your personality, that you get along with, but once you know you won’t pull your punches with.

 If you want to test if you can work with someone is can be a great idea to do a small project with them.
 Organize a small presentation, or give them a piece of work that you need done and see how you work together, you don’t just beta test software!

-You can learn a lot of things from video games but in real life you only get one real play through.
+You can learn a lot of things from video games but in real life, you only get one real play through.
 If you play the game right, you can go pretty far but I think you will agree that you will get farther with a partner.